 Regulations make it clear that an NQT's duties, supervision, and the conditions under which they work must enable there to be a fair and effective assessment of their conduct and efficiency as a teacher.
 An important element of this is ensuring that their post is suitable for induction.
 A suitable post is one which provides them with the tasks, experience and support that will enable them to meet the teaching standards, and which does not make unreasonable demands.

-Please note: Qualified Teacher Status (QTS) is a legal requirement for induction.
-If a teacher does not have QTS they are not an NQT and therefore cannot undergo NQT induction.
-Schools/colleges, regardless of status, must by law check details of all teachers via the DfE employer access system.
+Important: Qualified Teacher Status (QTS) is a legal requirement for induction.
+If a teacher does not have QTS they are not an NQT and therefore cannot undergo NQT induction (no exceptions).
+Schools/colleges, regardless of status, must by law check teacher status via the government TRA employer access system.
+The system will also display teachers who have sanctions or restrictions.
+For further information relating to statutory employment checks, please see the TRA website

-NB: Supply teachers who hold QTS can undergo induction so long as their contract length is for a minimum of 1 full term.
-Induction must be pre-planned and take place in a stable environment which cannot happen in a short-term supply role i.e. day-to-day supply.
+NB: Supply teachers who hold QTS can undergo induction so long as their contract length is for a minimum of 1 full induction term.
+Induction must be planned and structured in advance and take place in a stable environment to allow for fair and accurate assessment which cannot happen in a short-term supply role i.e. day-to-day supply.